 - Sergei Golitsinski has a degree in Journalism from St. Petersburg State University, Russia, and two master’s degrees from the University of Northern Iowa: MA in communication and MS in computer science.
 He started his career as a translator and newspaper reporter, covering local politics.
 Later, he moved on to business, where he went from selling Fords at one of the first dealerships in the country to managing sales and marketing, launching start-ups, and, eventually, moving on to advertising and public relations, which he later taught at St. Petersburg State University.
 His pursuit of knowledge led him to communication studies and computer science.
 Today, his research is focused on applying computational approaches to problems in communication, journalism and media studies.
 Coming from the fields of software development, information retrieval and information extraction, Sergei believes that computer science can complement research in mass communication through investigating and modeling parts of reality, which may help understand how people communicate.
-In April, 2013 Dr. Golitsinski accepted a tenure-track job as Assistant Professor in Interactive Digital Studies at the Department of Communication Studies at the University of Northern Iowa.
+Golitsinski is an assistant professor in Interactive Digital Studies at the University of Northern Iowa.

 - MiHee Kim worked for internet portal site, Yahoo!
 Korea Media Team.
 Cooperating with about 80 major mass media including daily newspapers, broadcasting companies, and news agencies, she was in charge of a news service that delivers about 10,000 news reports a day.
 She edited online news.
 As a reporter for the internet version of Korea’s leading press, Kyunghyang Daily, MiHee reported exclusive news for the website.
 Her undergraduate major is history and master’s thesis was about international area studies.
 Her research interest is the role of internet in setting political and social agenda and the impact of internet on making social relationship.